alexandreroman/awesome-tap-accelerators/README.md

 ## How to use it?

-Accelerators are defined in [awesome-tap-accelerators.yaml](awesome-tap-accelerators.yaml).
+Accelerators are defined in the [accelerators](accelerators) directory.

+Depending on your configuration, you may have to create your own version of these manifests (for instance: adding Git credentials).

 Add this configuration block in your `tap-values.yaml`: